 In 2015, food scientist, Dr Stuart Farrimond, and baker, Mich Turner, carried out some research.
 They concluded that the ‘perfect’ cream tea consisted of a 4:3:3 ratio: 40g scone served, topped with 30g of cream and 30g of jam to achieve the ideal level of sweetness and height.

 However, the all-important question remains: in which order?

-Controversially, Dr Stuart concluded that in their experimentation it was more practical to apply cream first – the Devonshire Cream Tea order.
+Controversially, Dr Stuart concluded that in their experimentation it was more practical to apply the cream first – the Devonshire Cream Tea order.

 How can we decide which cream tea tradition is best?

 Reasons for each

 After intensive research and lots of taste-testing (of course!), here are the top reasons for each of the traditional methods for you to compare:

 For Cornish Cream Teas:

 – The clotted cream is often more expensive so can be used sparingly on top

 – The jam is easier to spread first